Highway 16 - 2nd Avenue and McBride Street Intersection Improvements

 Project cost

-The total project budget is $18 million and includes the municipal infrastructure in Prince Rupert’s jurisdiction, with a contract recently awarded to IDL Projects Inc.
+The total project budget is $18 million and includes the municipal infrastructure in Prince Rupert’s jurisdiction, with a contract awarded to IDL Projects Inc.

 Contact information